 In Princeton, the charging stations are all located within three blocks of each other.
 There’s a Level 2 charger located at the Vermilion Fork Restaurant on Vermilion Avenue.
-The Princeton Visitor Centre on Bridge Street has two chargers: a Sun Country Highway and a Tesla, both set to high power (Level 3).
-Another Level 3 charger is located at the Valley First Credit Union on Tapton Avenue.
+The Princeton Visitor Centre on Bridge Street has two chargers: a Sun Country Highway and a Tesla, both set to high power (DC Fast).
+Another DC Fast charger is located in the Princeton Plaza at the Valley First Credit Union on Tapton Avenue.

 Come in to the Visitor Centre where they’ll be happy to tell you what is going on around town.
 Take a leisurely stroll through the downtown core and explore the unique shops in the area.

 Veteran’s Square Park is located within walking distance of all three charging stations.
 Relax under the trees or have a snack at the picnic tables.

 It’s a 10-minute walk to the Two Rivers Park and Bridge of Dreams from the Visitor Centre.
 Located at the confluence of the Similkameen and Tulameen River, it is right beside the Trans Canada Trail and the Bridge of Dreams.
 From there it’s an easy 10-minute walk south, back along the Similkameen River on the Great Trail towards Phifer’s Fountain.
 The fountain was orphaned when developers were expanding Burrard Street in Vancouver.
 The community took the fountain, sculpted from old growth forest timber, and placed it at the gateway to the Trans Canada Trail.
 From Phifer’s Fountain it’s a quick five-minute walk back to the charging stations.
 For a longer walk, continue on the Trans Canada Trail for 1.5 km (.93 mi) walk through a 304 m (1,000 ft) tunnel that is lit to the old train trestle bridge and onto Ochre Bluffs.